SaffetGokcenSen/saffetgokcensen.github.io/_posts/2021-03-10-maximum-likelihood-estimators-for-linear-regression-models-with-varying-probability-distributions-for-the-target-variable.md

 title: Maximum Likelihood Estimators For Linear Regression Models With Varying Probability Distributions For The Target Variable
 ---
 ## Introduction
-In this article, the linear regression model is defined in a probabilistic perspective as in \cite{Murphy}.
+In this article, the linear regression model is defined in a probabilistic perspective as in [1].
 Maximum likelihood estimators for the target variable are derived for different probability distributions of the target variable.
 It is shown that as the assumed probability distribution for the target variable changes from Gaussian to Laplace, the error to be minimized for finding the maximum likelihood estimator of the linear regression model changes from the mean squared error to the mean absolute error.
 ## Model Definition
 It is assumed that there are $N$ samples of data.
 Each sample is denoted by the vector $\mathbf{x}\_{i}$ where $i$ is from $1$ to $N$.
 Each element of $\mathbf{x}\_{i}$ is a feature.
 It is assumed that there are $M$ features.
 The available data is stored in a matrix $\mathbf{X}$ a row of which is the transpose of $\mathbf{x}\_{i}$.
 Hence, the dimension of the matrix $\mathbf{X}$ is $M\times N$.
 There is a target $y\_{i}$ corresponding to each $\mathbf{x}\_{i}$.
 The linear regression model generally assumes that the targets are Gaussian distributed with a mean of the linear combination of the features and a variance of $\sigma^{2}$:
 \begin{equation}